Batyoaron/dcnukebot/README.md

 -Channel deleter: Deletes all the channels

 -Ping spammer: spamming 1 million everyone in random channel.
-You can choose how fast does the bot spam the everyones \n a
+You can choose how fast does the bot spam the everyones ed